Anish-Pant/FocusView--Idle-Calendar/README.md

 # FocusView-IdleCalendar

-Take a quick break, stretch, or look away — and FocusView fades in with your upcoming events.
+Take a quick break, stretch, or look away — and FocusView fades in with your upcoming tasks from Google Calendar.
 It’s a gentle nudge to keep you in sync with your day.
 Move your mouse or press a key, and it fades out until next time.

 This is a complete rebuild of my earlier project that controlled the Google Calendar PWA.
 This new version is a native desktop app with a much cleaner look, using the Google Calendar API for a more seamless experience.